Services / Legionella Risk Assessment

 Insurance requirementMinimum £2m Professional Indemnity

-Certificate formatBranded PDF assessment with water system schematic
+Certificate formatBranded PDF assessment with full water system schematic, stored in your account

 Review reminder60 and 30 days before review date — automatic